hhofner/hhofner/README.md

-Developer 💁 interested in solving problems and tackling challenges in a wide array of issues.
+### Developer 💁 interested in solving problems and tackling challenges in a wide array of issues.

-Enjoy working with these tech "stacks":
+Enjoy working with or in the following tech "stacks":

 - python data science stack 🐍
     - pytorch, keras